ibm-cloud-docs/containers/cs_storage_file.md

 ## Changing the default NFS version
 {: #nfs_version}

-The version of the file storage determines the protocol that is used to communicate with the {{site.data.keyword.Bluemix_notm}} file storage server.
+The version of the file storage determines the protocol that is used to communicate with the {{site.data.keyword.cloud_notm}} file storage server.
 By default, all file storage instances are set up with NFS version 4.
 You can change your existing PV to an older NFS version if your app requires a specific version to properly function.
 {: shortdesc}

 To change the default NFS version, you can either create a new storage class to dynamically provision file storage in your cluster, or choose to change an existing PV that is mounted to your pod.